3D permutations and triangle solitaire: Acknowledgments

 \section{Acknowledgments}

-The author wishes to thank Nicolas Bonichon for providing the library used to generate the $3$-permutations Figure~\ref{fig:forb pattern} as well as other visualization tools and useful references on $3$-permutations, and Baptiste Louf for its help to make the article clearer.
+The author wishes to thank Nicolas Bonichon for providing the library used to generate the $3$-permutations Figure~\ref{fig:forb pattern} as well as other visualization tools and useful references on $3$-permutations.
+They also wish to thank Yuan Yao for pointing to the reference to the reverse bijection, as well as interesting discussions on GD-flips and potential generalizations.
+Finally, they thank Baptiste Louf for its help to make the article clearer as well as the anonymous reviewer who found a simplification in the proof of Theorem~\ref{thm:sparse}.